newjersey/navigator.business.nj.gov/content/src/fundings/opportunity-partnership-find.md

   - finance-and-insurance
   - other-services
 publishStageArchive: Do Not Publish
-descriptionMd: Opportunity Partnership helps employers identify an appropriate educational institution or training provider to train employees.
+sidebarCardBodyText: Opportunity Partnership helps employers identify an appropriate educational institution or training provider to train employees.
 The business and the school develop training programs to teach necessary skills.
 Upon completing the program, trainees must qualify for entry-level positions in